Mapvine/coffeescript-style-guide/README.md

 - `FIXME`: describe broken code that must be fixed
 - `OPTIMIZE`: describe code that is inefficient and may become a bottleneck
 - `HACK`: describe the use of a questionable (or ingenious) coding practice
-- `REVIEW`: describe code that should be reviewed to confirm implementation
+- `NOTE`: more important comment that should be paid attention to

 If a custom annotation is required, the annotation should be documented in the project's README.